-The Challenge: Taking a Scene from Mundane to Interesting
+The exercise: Taking a scene from mundane to interesting

-In this article, Ill be showing you my step-by-step process in taking an ordinary scene (a slightly furry pile of wood) and making it visually interesting.
-You can follow along by taking a photo in your own backyard, if you so choose.
+In this article, I’ll be showing you my step-by-step process of taking an ordinary scene (a slightly furry pile of wood) and making it visually interesting.
+You can follow along by taking a photo in your own backyard if you so choose.
 Actually, I encourage you to do so.
 It certainly can be a challenge to take something you see every day and turn it into something visually interesting.

 Here is the view from my back deck into the backyard, complete with a pile of neglected wood from a large tree we had cut down.

-My next step was to bring out the photos artistic potential by focusing on its best features.
-Depending on the photo youre using, your stylistic needs may be different than mine, so Ill give a general description of the edits I made.
+My next step was to bring out the photo’s artistic potential by focusing on its best features.
+Depending on the photo you’re using, your stylistic needs may be different from mine, so I’ll give a general description of the edits I made.

 The beauty behind this scene was crying to be set free.
 I applied stylistic edits by adding a Color Balance adjustment layer, as well as a Brightness/Contrast adjustment layer.
 The goal was simply to bring out the qualities that were already there.
 The striking greens and blues added so much vibrance and vitality to the scene.

-I also used the Levels adjustment layer to boost the white, blacks, and overall richness of the scene.
+I also used the Levels adjustment layer to boost the whites, blacks and overall richness of the scene.

 Then, I strategically used the Burn tool to enhance the blues in the sky, as well as the green areas of the grass.
 I also Dodged the clouds in the sky and lighter areas of the grass, in order to make those areas stand out against the areas I had previously burned.